rorrim-rorrim/eden-alt/docs/user/AddingBooleanToggles.md

-# Adding Boolean Settings Toggles
+# User Handbook - Adding Boolean Settings Toggles

 > [!WARNING]
 > This guide is intended for developers ONLY.
 If you are not a developer, this likely irrelevant to yourself.